 The work

-Eight projects.
+Nine projects.
 Each started as a real job for a real business — sometimes my own.
 Click any one for the full story, including what's working, what isn't yet, and what it would look like to do something similar for you.

 A month of work, three hours of work